joelabreurojas/ProVAI/README.md

 &nbsp;

+### 🧑‍💼 Command-Line Interface (CLI)

+This project includes command-line scripts for essential administrative tasks.

-### 🧑‍💼 User Role Management (CLI)
+#### User Role Management

 The application assigns a `student` role to all new users by default.
-To promote a user to a `teacher`, you must use the command-line interface.
+To manually assign a role to an user, you must use this script.

 1.  **Ensure the user is already registered.**
 2.  **Run the script from your terminal:**

     ```bash
-    # Make sure your virtual environment is active or you are inside the Docker container
+    # Make sure you are inside the Docker container
     docker compose exec app bash

     # Promote a user to teacher
     python -m scripts.manage_roles --email "your-email@example.com" --role "teacher"

-    # Or demote them back to student
-    python -m scripts.manage_roles --email "your-email@example.com" --role "student"
     ```

+#### Password Reset

+If a user forgets their password and the automated "Forgot Password" feature is not yet implemented, you can manually reset their password using this script.
+It will generate a new, secure, temporary password.

+1.  **Run the script from your terminal:**
+    ```bash
+    # Make sure you are inside the Docker container
+    docker compose exec app bash

+    # Reset the password for a specific user
+    python -m scripts.reset_password --email "user-email@example.com"
+    ```

+2.  **Provide the New Password:** The script will output a new password to the console.
+Securely provide this new password to the user and strongly advise them to change it immediately via their Account page.

 &nbsp;